 In the following post, we cover 7 ways you can use Instagram Stories to outsmart the Instagram algorithm, grow your reach, and spend more time on your audience’s screens.

-How the Instagram algorithm changed in 2018
+How the Instagram algorithm has changed

 Way back in 2018, Instagram revealed that posts would return to a more chronological order.
 However, this didn’t mean that the original chronological feed would return.
 Far from it.